doctorfree/nvim-lazyman/README.md

 have_nvim=$(type -p nvim)
 [ "${have_nvim}" ] || {
   [ "${quiet}" ] || {
-    printf "\nInstall script requires neovim but nvim not found\n" }
+    printf "\nLazyman requires neovim but nvim not found\n" }
   if [ -x ${HOME}/.config/${lazymandir}/scripts/install_neovim.sh ]
   then